Investment: £513 Million

 The Central Waterfront is the focal point of the project which has involved the demolition of bridge ramps, roads and buildings, which previously separated the city centre from the waterfront.

-In their place, a new grid iron street pattern, green civic space and attractive boulevards reconnects the city with the waterfront to produce a stunning space that will be dominated by the award-winning V&A Dundee.
+In their place, a new grid iron street pattern, green civic space and attractive boulevards reconnects the city with the waterfront to produce a stunning space that features the award-winning V&A Dundee.

-The V&A Dundee (due to be open in September 2018) will be the only design museum outside of London and expect to attracts visitor numbers in excess of 275,000 annually.
+The V&A Dundee is the only design museum outside of London and is attracting visitor numbers in excess of 275,000 annually.